AP Top 25 Takeaways: Not-so-super super powers show cracks - WHIZ News

 But nothing was worse than the UCLA loss.
 Just two weeks ago the Bruins knocked off LSU and seemed on the way to a big season under Chip Kelly.

-Then Haener, playing through pain, put on one of the performances of the season, throwing for 455 yards and four touchdowns.
+Then Haener, playing through pain, put on one of the performances of the season, throwing for 455 yards and two touchdowns.

 The Pac-12 is 16-16 in nonconference games, including three losses to BYU, five against Mountain West teams — such as Fresno State — and two to FCS schools.